-Tissue state/s: Nervous system damage
+Tissue state/s: NA

 Systems/: Nervous system

-Action/s: Nervine tonic, adaptogen, analgesic, nootropic
+Action/s: Nervine tonic, adaptogen, analgesic, nootropic, sedative

-There is unfortunately a lack of scientific knowledge surrounding the medicinal properties of plants compared with mainstream drugs, however, what we do have is strong traditional knowledge.
+There is, unfortunately, a lack of scientific knowledge surrounding the medicinal properties of plants compared with mainstream drugs, however, what we do have is strong traditional knowledge.
 I think it is best to research over multiple traditional sources when deciding to test a medicinal plant on yourself or others.
 If there are many different herbalists seemingly independently suggesting a plant is good for something, this is of course a good sign.
 It is important to remember that herbs may interact with drugs, sometimes in a dangerous manner so this must be properly researched or a doctor consulted.
 However, sometimes herbs may help get a person off drugs, so it may work both ways.
 In my own practice, I have been able to safely remove myself from the drug, lyrica, using herbs like American skullcap, milky oat seed, and ashwagandha.

 Herbalism of different varieties is being more widely practiced by folk herbalists, including biohackers, who will use just about anything and are very keen on scientific studies while they often shun traditional knowledge.
 I think what is needed is a more balanced approach drawing from the great herbal teachers of the world as well as considering the newest science.
 After all science will always have an incomplete understanding of medicinal herbs, it is up to the herbalists to experiment to find new specific indications and formula.